Your day-by-day itinerary

 Polonnaruwa is an ancient royal city dating back almost 1000 years and has plenty of interesting sites you can explore on foot.
 Your hotel is in an idyllic location near the lake in nearby Girithale, and your driver can take you into the main city if you want to have a look around or visit one of the town’s amazing local restaurants.

-After breakfast, you’ll head into town where you’ll be met by a local guide, who’ll show you around Polonnaruwa’s sites by bike.
+After breakfast, your driver will take you into town where you’ll collect your hired bike and cycle around the ancient ruins at your own pace.
 The town was once the capital city of Sri Lanka and there are still many interesting relics leftover from this period, from palaces and bathhouses to ancient temples.
 It’s a fascinating glimpse into the country’s history.
 After you’ve pedalled your way through town, you’ll head to a small farmers’ restaurant where you can refuel with some super-authentic Sri Lankan cuisine.

 In the afternoon it’s time to get back to nature, as you hop into a jeep for an afternoon of wildlife spotting.
 Make sure you have your camera at the ready and your eyes peeled because today you’re likely the meet the wild Sri Lankan elephants that roam here.
 Depending on where the elephants are today, the park ranger will either take you to Kaudulla or Minneriya National Park which are located right next to each other.
 As the evening draws in, you’ll return to your hotel ready for a well-earned rest.